FreeAndFair/NLP/phrases/README.md

-# Extracting noun phrases from documents
+# Extracting noun/verb phrases from documents

 Requirements:
 - input is either a stdin pipe or a filename